samuelonoh/LF-Python/Week-01/README.md

 # Week One
-A Good First Program
+A Good First Program,
-Comments and Pound Characters
+Comments and Pound Characters,
-Numbers and Maths
+Numbers and Maths,
-Variables and Names
+Variables and Names,
-More Variables and Printing
+More Variables and Printing,
-Strings and Text
+Strings and Text.